timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 contrast colors in their code editors, and many tools started shipping dark visuals as default in the last few years.

-I fall into that group as well, and have been using these themes for so long that I can't even recall when I joined the dark side.
-In fact, I started to like these dark themes a lot and find them more visually pleasing, appearing more...  _Professional_.
-To reflect this, I wanted to give my personal website &ndash; _this_ website &ndash; dark visuals as well.
+I fall into that group as well and have been using these themes for so long that I can't even recall when I joined the dark side.
+I started to like these dark themes a lot and find them more visually pleasing, appearing more...
+_Professional_.
+To reflect this, I wanted to give my website &ndash; _this_ website &ndash; dark visuals as well.

 This isn't always a success.
-On some screens or in some light conditions the dark theme can be hard to read, and some just prefer a paper-like background color anyway.
+On some screens or in some light conditions the dark theme can be difficult to read, and some just prefer a paper-like background color anyway.
 I decided to create a dark/light mode toggle to please everyone.

 <p>